 Consultation & Engagement

 Our Action Plan was developed by a team with knowledge of the research funding ecosystem, EDI best practices, academic administration and equity data collection.
 This team includes faculty members, senior administrators and staff, and also includes members of the designated groups.
-The team comprised the following individuals, who were engaged at various stages throughout the process: the Vice-President, Research & Innovation and Strategic Initiatives; the Vice-President, Human Resources & Equity; the Vice-Provost, Faculty & Academic Life; the Associate, Vice-President, Strategic Initiatives; the Assistant Vice-President, Research Services; the Director, Academic Affairs, Vice-President & Provost; the Director, Strategic Initiatives, Research & Innovation; the Director, Office of the Provost, Faculty & Academic Life; the Director, HR Strategic Initiatives; and the Research Equity and Diversity Strategist.
+The team comprised the following individuals, who were engaged at various stages throughout the process: the Vice-President, Research & Innovation and Strategic Initiatives; the Vice-President, People Strategy, Equity & Culture; the Vice-Provost, Faculty & Academic Life; the Associate, Vice-President, Strategic Initiatives; the Assistant Vice-President, Research Services; the Director, Academic Affairs, Vice-President & Provost; the Director, Strategic Initiatives, Research & Innovation; the Director, Office of the Provost, Faculty & Academic Life; the Director, HR Strategic Initiatives; and the Research Equity and Diversity Strategist.

 This Action Plan was also drafted in conjunction with the University’s partners in the nine affiliated hospitals and with relevant administrative and faculty groups, including the Equity and Diversity in Research and Innovation Working Group; the Research Advisory Board; the Institutional Research Leaders Group; and the Toronto Academic Health Science Network Research Committee.
 These committees represent academic and administrative leadership from across the University and are diverse in their membership, comprising individuals from multiple equity-deserving groups.
 In particular, in convening the Working Group, the Division of the Vice-President, Research and Innovation, took steps to establish a diverse committee that included representation from under-represented groups and was able to offer multiple perspectives and insights.